samirbanjanovic/Wayless/README.md

 # More

-You can use waymore with any dependency injection API by registering the `IWayMore` interface as a singleton implemented through `WayMore.Wayless`.
-If using ASP.NET Core this enables you to configure all your mappers in your `Startup.cs`
+You can use `Waymore` with any dependency injection API by registering the `IWayMore` interface.
+For best performance you should register it as a singleton with rule declerations.
+In the example below we use Microsoft's DI API to register and configure our singleton

-	services.AddSingleton<IWayMore, WayMore>();

-Once registered you can change your `Configure` method to expect `IWayMore`.

-	public void Configure(IApplicationBuilder app, IHostingEnvironment env, IWayMore waymore) {
-		waymore
+	services.AddSingleton<IWayMore>
+	(
+		new Waymore()
 		.SetRules<PersonDTO, Person>(cfg =>
 		{
 			cfg.FieldMap(d => d.FirstName, s => s.Nickname)